coredao-org/LZ-OFT-V2-Core-Guide/README.md

 ## Guide Start

-1. Cd to the root of the working directory, I will be creating a directory on my Desktop for example purposes.
+1. Navigate to the root of the working directory, for this example purposes, we'll be creating a directory on the Desktop.

 Run